rajfal/rajfal.github.io/_posts/2018-01-22-Investigate-soil-survey-graph-with-Cypher.md

   ![Contractors and their Hort_Clients](/assets/images/soil_survey_contractors_and_hort_firms.png)

-2. Find all contractors  who worked for more than X clients.
+2. We can see the related nodes of interest in a table that shows us contractors  who worked for more than X clients.
 For this sample of records, we'll set X = 1
 ```sql
 MATCH (n:Hort_Client)<-[:SENT_TO]-(:Soil_Report)<-[:ACTIONS]-(c:Contractor)
 WITH c.name as contractor, c.c_id as sorting, count(DISTINCT n.name) as no_clients,